 How Is China Trying To Stop The Virus?

-China made a forceful move toward the beginning of the outbreak.
-They closed down transportation in Wuhan — home to more than 11 million individuals.
-They also canceled flights and trains in and out of the city.
-Many different cities were put under successful quarantine.
-It is an attempt to slow the spread of the infection into different nations.
-Many festivities for the Lunar New Year, a gigantic holiday in China, were not spared for cancellation.
+Many cities were put under successful quarantine to slow the spread of the infection to other nations.
+Many festivities for the Lunar New Year, a gigantic holiday in China, were not spared from cancellation.

 China likewise suspended public social events.
 They isolated the sick individuals and forcefully followed their contacts.
 They also had a devoted system of clinics to test for the virus.